AlexPrapugicu/CES/README.md

 ## Instalation

-⚠️⚠️⚠️ Before Installing the tool you'll need npm and node installed on your machine, asor you can as well install only -- [NODE JS](https://nodejs.org/en/) 🔎 (at least version 10) -- [NPM](https://www.npmjs.com/) 🔎 (get the latest version) Or
+⚠️⚠️⚠️ Before Installing the tool you'll need npm and node installed on your machine, asor you can as well install only:

+ -- [NODE JS](https://nodejs.org/en/) 🔎 (at least version 10)

+ -- [NPM](https://www.npmjs.com/) 🔎 (get the latest version)

+Or

  -- [DOCKER](https://www.docker.com/) 🔎

 To run with node: